charlieqiaoperth/demo-frontend/README.md

 ## Jest and Supertest
 #### Backend: `npm test`
 ## Comments:
-#### For Test: Has not add test files for frontend test, this is similar for functional test with backend.
+#### Test: Has not add test files for frontend test, this is similar for functional test with backend.
 If need end to end test, I need to import new test tools.
-#### For Database: I disconnect the database, but if need it , I can supply .env configuration files.
-So can't do demonstrate for signup new user without database.
+#### Database:There is no database configuration, so can't do demonstrate for some features with DB.